 The result: readers will stick around for more information.

-2. Each author has unique writing style and mode for delivering a message which endears followership.
+2. Each author has a unique writing style and mode for delivering a message which endears followership.

 This is a goldmine for an author with large followership and raving fans.